soarodrigo0/ebook2audiobook/README.md

      ```
    - **Windows**
      ```bash
-     .\ebook2audiobook.cmd  # Run launch script or double click on it
+     .\ebook2audiobook.cmd  # Run launch script or double click on it (Bypass windows alerts)
      ```
 2. **Open the Web App**: Click the URL provided in the terminal to access the web app and convert eBooks.
 3. **For Public Link**: Add `--share` to the end of it like this: `python app.py --share` or `./ebook2audiobook.sh --share` or `ebook2audiobook.cmd --share`